Last updated on December 19th, 2022 at 06:15 am

 On November 11, every year, Americans honor the men and women who have served in the U.S. armed forces.
-The significance of this day is highlighted by its name “Veterans Day“.
+It highlights the significance of this day by its name “Veterans Day“.

-It’s a day set aside to recognize all the valiant soldiers who have put their lives in danger while serving their country: A country that has seen massive military action in the last century.
+It’s a day set aside to recognize all the valiant soldiers who have put their lives in danger while serving their the United States of America: A country that has seen massive military action in the last century.

 Since World War I and continuing into today, many young men and women have been putting their lives in danger to protect US’s freedom, values, and beliefs as a nation.

 These heroes are known as veterans because they’ve served in one of several branches of military service: Army, Navy, Air Force, Marine Corps, or Coast Guard.

 And they’ve served as such for at least a period of time following their discharge from active duty.